yeh-john/webservice-online/javascript/PasswdGenerator/README.md

-# This prggram s passwroo generatorverrion1.
+# This program is password generator version1.
-I create ths using javascrript
+I create this using javascript